 Tuesday, October 14, 2008

-"Waiting For Fluffy" an interview with Peter Sollett, director of Nick & Norah's Infinite Playlist.
-Track 1
+"Waiting For Fluffy," An Interview with Peter Sollett, the Director of Nick and Norah's Infinite Playlist): Track One

 Currently playing in wide release, Nick & Norah's Infinite Playlist is a good natured and often hilarious romantic teen comedy.
 I have known the director, Peter Sollett, and his writing partner (they did not collaborate on this film) and significant other, Eva Vives, since we were teenagers.
 I talked to Peter about his new film via cell phone, while he and Eva were out hunting for a kitchen sink.
 Their quarry proved to be no less elusive than the mythical band that the titular Nick and Norah pursue-Where's Fluffy.
 Peter's pursuit of a kitchen sink offers a good illustration of how the priorities of teenagers differ from those of early thirtysomethings.
 It's all the more impressive then, that his film is remarkably attuned to the personalities and concerns of today's sonic youth.
 Like the films of one of his prime directorial influences, John Cassavetes, Peter's films are very natural, open-hearted, and evince a great understanding for and empathy with people.
 It is not surprising then, that Nick & Norah's director is laid-back and unpretentious.